What Happens When You Pay Off Your Mortgage?

 Should You Refinance Instead?

-Another option you may consider is refinancing your mortgage.
+Another option you might consider is refinancing your mortgage.
 There are several reasons you may want to refinance instead of paying off your mortgage.

 Lower monthly payment.
-Getting a lower rate or different loan term may lower your monthly payment.
-Be sure to check out current rates, and use a calculator for mortgages to find out what a possible new payment would be.
+Getting a lower rate or different loan term may lower your monthly payment without requiring as much cash as a payoff.
+Be sure to check out current rates, and use a mortgage calculator to find out what a possible new payment would be.

 Spare cash.
 Whatever your need is — home renovations, college funding, paying off higher-interest debt — a cash-out refinance might be an option.